 Full thickness corneal transplant

 Your entire cornea may need to be replaced if both the front and inner corneal layers are damaged.
-This is called penetrating keratoplasty (PK), or full thickness cornea transplant.
+This is called penetrating keratoplasty (PK), or full thickness corneal transplant.
 Your diseased or damaged cornea is removed.
 Then the clear donor cornea is sewn into place.

-PK has a longer recovery period than other types of cornea transplants.
+PK has a longer recovery period than other types of corneal transplants.
 Getting complete vision back after PK may take up to 1 year or longer.